cs298f25/URL-Shortener/developers.md

 # Development Process

-We will have two separate development branches with the main branch being separate from both.
-The two development branches will be named `morro` and `aydelotte`.
-All new features and updates will be developed in their respective branches.
-Once a feature is complete and tested, it will be merged into the `main` branch after review and approval.
+We will have separate branches for each new feature.
+Each feature branch will be created from the `main` branch.
+Developers will work on their assigned features in these branches.
+Once the feature is complete, it must be thoroughly tested locally.
+After testing, the feature branch will be submitted for a code review.
+Upon approval, the branch will be merged back into the `main` branch.